themadcreator/seen/README.md

 # seen.js

-seen.js is a standalone library for rendering simple 3D models in Javascript.
-It performs 3D to 2D transformations in code and renders to either SVG or HTML5 Canvases for broad compatibility.
+seen.js renders 3D scenes into SVG or HTML5 Canvas.

-Documentation and demos on the website: (http://themadcreator.github.io/seen)
+Downloads, documentation, and demos on the website: http://seenjs.io